-Known as "Restriction No. 5" because it was usually the fifth section of the company's deeds, the restriction would outlive the Van Sweringens (who went bankrupt and died in the mid-1930s) and continue in force through the twenty-three-year reorganization of their company.
+and continue in force through the twenty-three-year reorganization of their company.
 Restriction No. 5 required the written consent of the company for all sales or transfers of property.
 If the company withheld its consent, buyers were given the opportunity to submit a waiver with the signatures of the majority of owners of twenty-one adjacent lots: five lots on each side of the property, the lot across the street, and the five lots on either side of that lot.
-Remarkably, the company, the city, and a non-profit foundation would defend this restriction well beyond 1948 when the U. S. Supreme Court ruled in Shelley v.
-Kraemer in 1948 that restrictive covenants were not enforceable.
-This article focuses on the creation, implementation, and perpetuation of this restriction, together with its challenge by African-American and Jewish homebuyers.
+Remarkably, the company, the city, and a nonprofit foundation would defend this restriction well beyond 1948 when Shelley v.
+Kraemer made restrictive covenants unenforceable.
+This article focuses on the creation, implementation, and perpetuation of this restriction, together with its challenge by African American and Jewish homebuyers.4